thomsonreuters/eessi-as4.net/output/doc/wiki/runtime/configuration/pmodes.md

 # Sending/Receiving Processing Mode

 The <span>AS4.NET</span> MSH component uses PModes (Processing Modes) files to configure sending and receiving operations.
-These PModes are actually series of settings that can be configured to meet your requirements (compression, signing, encryption, notification, delivery, ...).
+These PModes are actually a series of settings that can be configured to meet your requirements (compression, signing, encryption, notification, delivery, ...).

 This section explains the settings that can be set in Sending and Receiving PModes.